GLASS: Global-Local Aggregation for Inference-time Sparsification of LLMs: Experiments

-For evaluation of the C and SG tasks, we adopt GRIFFIN's set of evaluation metrics that includes classification accuracy, F1-Score, exact match, and ROUGE-1/2/L (see Appendix~3.2 for more details).
+\paragraph{Evaluation Metrics.} For evaluation of the C and SG tasks, following prior work, we use a set of evaluation metrics including classification accuracy, F1-Score, exact match, and ROUGE-1/2/L.

-For the LG task, we argue that evaluating how a sparsification method affects an LLM's performance using metrics such as ROUGE or exact match can be misleading.
-Even small differences in the next-token distribution, when accumulated over many generation steps, can cause outputs to diverge substantially, resulting in a rapid decline in n-gram-based evaluation scores.
-Alternatively, one can directly assess changes in the next-token probabilities using metrics like Perplexity (PPL) and Kullback-Leibler Divergence (KLD) over the vocabulary probability distributions for the next token.
-By conditioning on the base model's generated context, this approach prevents the accumulation of divergence over long sequences and more accurately captures deviations caused by sparsification.
+For the LG benchmark, ROUGE or exact match can be misleading because small next-token distribution shifts compound over long generations.
+We therefore measure deviation at each step using Perplexity~(PPL) and Kullback-Leibler Divergence~(KLD) (metrics details in App.~\ref{app:eval-metrics}) over next-token vocabulary distributions, conditioned on the dense model’s generation. \rC{Both are \emph{deviation-from-dense} metrics: the dense model has $\mathrm{KLD}\!=\!0$ by construction, while PPL measures how well the sparsified model preserves the dense model's generated trajectory.}